-- A balance of tertiary care training and educational experiences in both community and rural settings
+- A balance of tertiary care training and education experiences in both community and rural settings.

 Clinic first curriculum